 - Creating a nationally accredited program, in which students receive an associate degree, along with other accreditations where applicable.

-MAT²® is currently looking for industry partners to hire students in our four program offerings that include Mechatronics, Information Technology, Technical Product Design and CNC Manufacturing.
+MAT²® is currently looking for industry partners to hire students in our two program offerings that include Mechatronics and CNC Manufacturing.
 Reserve one or more training slots by Tuesday, February 28, 2017 for your organization in the upcoming MAT²® Fall 2017-2018 programs.
 Your existing employees can also take advantage of this great training opportunity.
 Notify your employees that your company is participating in the MAT2 program and encourage them to apply on Pure Michigan Talent Connect.

 - Mechatronics Technician

 Combination of electrical, mechanical, and electronic skills used to identify, analyze, and solve systems-based problems.
 A mechatronic technician will support engineers, modify machines, make minor changes, repair, test and provide maintenance for related equipment.

 2018 College Partners: Baker College-Cadillac, Henry Ford College, Oakland Community College Mechatronics MAT2 Curriculum